We are pleased to introduce our committee members:

 Muhammad Adamos heads the Management board of the charity Small Kindness and the Yusuf Islam Foundation, both of which were established by his father, Yusuf Islam (formerly Cat Stevens).
 As the key advisor to Yusuf Islam in his Music Management, Muhammad oversees his career that celebrates 50 years in music and he is active in using the Arts as a means of communicating and building bridges amongst different communities.

-Ithar Abusheikha is a French Canadian, Albanian-born visual artist and frontline worker of Palestinian heritage based in Canada’s capital, Ottawa.
-Ithar works in the field of Social Work as a Child Protection worker.
-When she isn’t in the front line, Ithar spends her time in the studio.
-She works predominately in the mediums of whiteboard animation, painting, sketching, and calligraphy.
-She has led numerous creative projects in collaboration with the National Council of Canadian Muslims, the CALACS Francophone d’Ottawa, the Alzheimer Society of Ottawa and has also illustrated books for children in the context of child welfare.
+Ithar Abusheikha is a French Canadian visual artist and frontline worker of Palestinian heritage.
+Ithar works in the field of Social Work and when she isn’t in the front line, she spends her time painting and sketching.
+She has led numerous creative projects in Ottawa and has also illustrated books for children in the context of child welfare.
 Ithar draws inspiration in her fond childhood memories of her grandparents’ village in Palestine, Meithalun.
 Her aim is to connect people to their heritage – including their natural and spiritual ones.
 Ithar believes deeply that knowing where we come from and honoring our stories is directly tied to a firm moral footing.

 Ateka Ali is the co-founder of Averroes High School, and has served on the Averroes Board of Directors since the school’s inception.
 Her passion rests in empowering and teaching a social entrepreneurship course based on Stanford’s “D School” titled “Project Innovation.”
 Prior to founding Averroes High School, Ateka received a Fulbright scholarship in 2005 in “metacognition” in second-language acquisition in Amman, Jordan.
 Ateka also received a BS in International Studies from DePaul University, an MA in Secondary Social Sciences, and an M.Ed in Bilingual Bi-cultural studies.
 Ateka has nearly a decade of teaching experience and has gained a comprehensive and in-depth understanding of educational theories and practices.
 Ateka resides in the Bay Area with her husband and two children.